 - Dry fit the pipes -- DO NOT GLUE YET

 - Assemble the throwing arm.
 Put the T joint on the 27 inch pipe, with a 90 degree elbow on the other end.
 Attach the butter tub to the end of the 90 elbow with the screw.
-Slide the T end onto a 15 inch pipe and center.
+Slide two 6.75 inch pipes into both ends of the T.

-- Put together the frame.
-Place a 90 elbow on one 31 inch pipe.
-Then place two T joints on the pipe and roughly center them.
-Finish with a 90 elbow.
+- Put together the frame sides.
+Place a 90 elbow on one 15 inch pipe.
+Then add a T joint, a 5 inch piece, a T joint, a 10 inch piece, then another 90 elbow.

 - Form a rectangle by adding two 15 inch pipes to the ends and the throwing arm to the middle.

 - Place the two 12 inch uprights on the last T joint.
 Connect the top with the last 15 inch pipe.

 - Cut the hooks off a bungee cord.
 Tie the cord to the horizontal upright and around the throwing arm.

 - Now test!
 Once you're happy with the placement, glue the pipes together.
 DO NOT glue the pivot point of the throwing arm.